Gyanreyer/react-hover-video-player/README.md

 />
 ```

-If you have **multiple video sources**, you can provide all of them in an array of objects with the shape:
+If you have **multiple video sources**, you can provide all of them in an array of strings or objects with the shape:

 ```javascript
 {